shootdaj/TestRepo/README.md

 The code for these zones is stored in the ExternalZones project and the example programs to run on this are in the ZonePrograms project.
 Please see those for an example on how to implement your own setup.

-**This guide is incomplete.
-I will be adding to it as I get time and the project takes shape.
-I'm still in the experimentation phase and this project may not always be in a buildable state and it may not be usable without setting up some external things.
-I can help anyone set it up, so if needed, please email me or post it in the issue tracker, and I will help you get your environment setup.
-This is a preliminary documentation and as the project matures, it will change and become more comprehensive.**

 ## FINAL NOTES AND FUTURE PLANS